jsquire/Portfolio/documents/development-team-guidance/ReadMe.md

 * **subversion-source-control-practices.docx**
   <br />_This document outlines a set of practices for development using the Subversion source control system.
 While a slight bias towards .NET development can be seen, the underlying guidance is relatively applicable across development platforms.
 This document was written as an aid for a relatively inexperienced development team moving and an existing codebase from Visual Source Safe to Subversion._<br />
   <br />_To that point, the team had been working in an exclusive checkout model in which the common practice was to work on a particular feature until complete and committing it to source control as a single monolithic unit.
 Contention for shared files was high, and developers were often blocked by their peers until a feature was complete.
-The practices detailed in this document aimed to help the team learn to adapt to an edit-merge-commit work flow while working in more granular units with more frequent commits - a practice which many were uneasy and concerned with coming from VSS._
+The practices detailed in this document aimed to help the team learn to adapt to an edit-merge-commit work flow while working in more granular units with more frequent commits - a practice which many were uneasy and concerned with coming from VSS._----------
 * **estimate-sheet-template.mpp**
   <br />_This document defines a template for a formal and granular estimate which could be used at the basis for a formal project plan.
 Created in collaboration effort with other architects and project managers, it was intended to provide a uniform and well-understood set of tasks to help estimation be more consistent across development groups and more familiar to account managers presenting it to clients._<br />
   <br />_Examples using this template are provided with the sample [estimates](../estimates "estimates")._